 Proving the authenticity of Australian meat products using blockchain technology: Meat & Livestock Association (MLA)

-How Unico helped transform the Australian red meat industry through implementing blockchain technology.
+How Unico helped the Australian red meat industry establish if blockchain technology could be used to encourage supply chain traceability.

 - Meat & Livestock Australia (MLA)